CheeziCrew/Swissgit/.github/README.md

 ## Acknowledgements

-Theo the cat for moral support.
+- **Theo the Cat**: for moral support

 Contribute in any way, shape or form and your name might end up here.

 ## Contact Information

 ## FAQs

-The answer to all your questions are maybe.
+**Q: Are all my questions answered here?**

+A: Maybe.
+But feel free to ask anyway!
+We're here to help.